shuneeus/hello-world/README.md

-# hello-world
+# Political data analysis

 This repo contains some of my lectures as a teaching assistant in political data analysis.

-The next code is for building a 95% confidence interval for the population proportion of a categorical variabe.
+The next code is an example for building a 95% confidence interval for the population proportion of a categorical variabe.
 The code allows to play with the sample size (n) and confidence level (z).

 ```